gatheringmoons/dataflow/README.md

 # Introduction
-This sample demonstrates how to convert a SVG image to a Blazor component.
-Using a component to visually show data for up to ten categories.
+This sample demonstrates how to convert an SVG image into a Blazor component, enabling dynamic data visualisation for up to ten categories.

-Visual Studio sample using Blazor WebAssembly .NET 9.
+A Visual Studio 2022 sample using a .NET 9 Blazor WebAssembly Standalone App.

 # Creating SVG
-The original SVG image was created using Inkscape.
-Using the Pen Tool to create the Bezier curves.
+The original **SVG image** was created in **Inkscape** using the **Pen Tool** to draw **Bezier curves**.
-Save the file as a Plain SVG file to remove the Inkscape specific markup.
+To remove **Inkscape** specific markup, the file was saved as a **Plain SVG**.

 ![SVG Mockup](Media/lines-plain.png)

 # Data
-Using the following to define the data for each category.
+Using the following class to define the properties for each category.
 Data is loaded from some sample JSON files.

 ```
     public class DataFlowItem